-Kreindler Attorneys Following Tragic Cessna 560 Citation XLS Business Jet Crash in Farmington, Connecticut
+Kreindler Attorneys File Lawsuit in Tragic Cessna 560 Citation XLS Business Jet Crash in Farmington, Connecticut

 Two pilots and two passengers were killed as a result of the September 2, 2021 crash of a Cessna 560 Citation XLS business jet into a manufacturing building in Farmington, Connecticut.
-In addition to the four deaths, two employees on the ground who were in the manufacturing building at the time of the crash suffered non-life-threatening injuries.
-The passengers were two young Boston physicians, Dr. Courtney Haviland and Dr. William Shrauner, a married couple.
-Tragically, they were pregnant at the time and leave behind a one-year old son.
-The two pilots were identified as William O’Leary of Bristol, Connecticut, and Mark Morrow of Danbury, Connecticut.
+In addition to the four deaths, one person on the ground sustained serious injuries and three others sustained minor injuries.
+The passengers, both physicians, were a young married couple who left behind a one-year-old son.
 According to FAA records, the Cessna XLS was registered as N560AR and owned and operated by Brook Haven Properties LLC out of Camden, Delaware.
 The fixed-wing jet was powered by two Pratt & Whitney PW545 SER turbo-fan engines.

 Identified tire marks in the runway suggest an issue involving the brakes that will surely be investigated by the National Transportation Safety Board (NTSB).